Keep Your Kids Safe Online

 - Talk about how important it is to think before posting something online.
 Always ask them to check their mood.
 Are they feeling upset or angry?
 Talk about never sending a message or post on a social media site when upset.
 People don’t always make good decisions when they are stressed or upset.
 If you have to, call someone or calm down before going online.

 - Talk about how important it is to think before they post or send a message.
 No online message is truly secure or private.
 If you wouldn’t want your grandmother to see or read it, you probably shouldn’t send it.

 - Ignore strangers or anyone who is bullying you online or through messaging.
 Never meet anyone in person that you do not know.

-- If you get messages from strangers, or messages from people you know that sound like bullying, Do not delete them or send them to other kids!
+- If you get messages from strangers, or messages from people you know that sound like bullying, do not delete them or send them to other kids!
 Show your parents or a trusted adult.
 If you ever feel uncomfortable or in danger for any reason, tell a parent or trusted adult.

 - Have a trusted adult help you block or report offensive people or messages.

 What Kids Can Do to Stay Safe Online

 - Choose your username or email address carefully.
 Experts recommend a combination of letters and numbers.